 Acquisition of P Heads of Terms Opportunity Identified Appraisal with Investment Tool Conditional Offer Price Negotiation Terms Negotiation Agreement of Conditional Offer Agree Heads of Terms Approval of Business Case by Cabinet if under £1m Approval of Business Case by Council if over £1m or over allocation of £10m Approval by Council if Investment fund allocation of £10m exceeded.
-Pre-Contract Instruct Legal Due Diligence which will include: Title Searches Security of Covenant Market Assessment/demand Asset Condition Future Liabilities and Costs Access Issues Appraisal with Investment Tool This is a final check to ensure taking into Finalise Legal Agreement and obtain any necessary approvals account anything identified during due diligence that the acquisition complies with the requirements of the investment policy Commitment to Purchase Contract Exchange Pay a deposit if required Pre-Completion Completion Finalise drawdown of funds Transfer Funds Assume Liability for the asset Activate the necessary Insurances Post Completion Land Registry Portfolio Management
+Pre-Contract Instruct Legal Due Diligence which will include: • Title Searches • Security of Covenant • Market Assessment/demand • Asset Condition • Future Liabilities and Costs • Access Issues Appraisal with Investment Tool This is a final check to ensure taking into account anything Finalise Legal Agreement and obtain any necessary approvals identified during due diligence that the acquisition complies with the requirements of the investment policy Commitment to Purchase Contract Exchange Pay a deposit if required Pre-Completion Completion Finalise drawdown of funds Transfer Funds Assume Liability for the asset Activate the necessary Insurances - Post Completion Land Registry Portfolio Management -

-Advanced Let - Council Owned Land Heads of Terms Opportunity Identified Appraisal with Investment Tool Conditional Offer Price Negotiation Terms Negotiation Agreement of Conditional Offer Agree Heads of Terms Initial design work undertaken to inform the cost of the project.
-This will include design works and all statutory approvals Approval of Business Case by Cabinet if under £1m Approval of Business Case by Council if over £1m or over allocation of £10m Approval by Council if Investment fund allocation of £10m exceeded.
-Pre-Contract Instruct Legal Due Diligence which will include: • Security of Covenant Assessment/demand • Future Liabilities and Costs Appraisal with Investment Tool This is a final check to Appraisal with investment resi ensure taking into account anything identified during due diligence that the outcome complies with the requirements of the investment policy Finalise Legal Agreement and obtain any necessary approvals Agreement to lease finalised and approvals obtained (this will include the lease when all parties comply with the conditions imposed by the agreement to lease).
-Commitment to • Agreement to Lease Exchange Other party pay deposit and transfer funds to RCC Completion TD00 1 () T Completion of agreement to lease RCC undertakes works as required by the agreement to lease, Future tenants undertakes works as required by Agreement to lease Development works commence This will consist of 'on-site' construction works by RCC and/or Tenant Completion of the lease When works required by the agreement to lease are completed by both parties the lease is completed
+Advanced Let - Council Owned Land Heads of Terms Pre-Contract Opportunity IdentifiedAppraisal with Investment ToolConditional OfferPrice NegotiationTerms NegotiationAgreement of Conditional OfferAgree Heads of TermsInitial design work undertaken toinform the cost of the project.
+Thiswill include design works and allstatutory approvalsInstruct LegalDue Diligence which will include:• Security of CovenantAssessment/demand Approval of Business Case by Cabinet if under £1m Approval of Business Case by Council if over £1m or over allocation of £10m Approval by Council if Investment fund allocation of £10m exceeded.
+Future Liabilities and Costs Appraisal with Investment Tool This is a final check to ensure taking into account anything identified during due diligence that the outcome complies with the requirements of the investment policy Finalise Legal Agreement and obtain any necessary approvals Agreement to lease finalised and approvals obtained (this will include the lease when all parties comply with the conditions imposed by the agreement to lease).
+Commitment to Agreement to Lease Exchange Other party pay deposit and transfer funds to RCC Completion Completion of RCC undertakes works as required 1 agreement to lease by the agreement to lease, Future tenants undertakes works as required by Agreement to lease Development works commence This will consist of 'on-site' construction works by RCC and/or Tenant Completion of the lease When works required by the agreement to lease are completed by both parties the lease is completed

-Speculative Dev elopment Justification Opportunity Identified Appraisal with Investment Tool Market Assessment Active marketing Initial design work undertaken to inform the cost of the project.
+Speculative Dev Speculative Development Justification Opportunity Identified Appraisal with Investment Tool Market Assessment Active marketing Initial design work undertaken to inform the cost of the project.
 This will include design works and all statutory approvals Appraisal with Investment Tool Approval of Business Case by Cabinet if under £1m Approval of Business Case by Council if over £1m or over allocation of £10m Approval by Council if Investment fund allocation of £10m exceeded.
 Physical Delivery Works contracted and physically delivered.